Your ultimate guide to Slack at Dreamforce 2021

 It’s time to design effortless customer experiences with connected customer service as the foundation.
 Learn how with Slack-first Service Cloud 360.

-Sales teams need new insights, capabilities and resources to operate at their best.
-Learn how Sales Cloud innovations and action plans, plus Slack, can help your team to transform.
+Sales teams need new insights, capabilities, and resources to operate at their best.
+Learn how Sales Cloud innovations and action plans, plus Slack, can help your team transform.

 Create and automate on the world’s number one low-code platform